Intelligent Contract Machines: Friends or Foes?

+Every organization must be focused on getting their trainees up to speed fast.
 Again, the HBR article provides an interesting perspective here.
 It calls out the fact that most organizations require new resources to learn both old and new methodologies.
 That being both the old manual way of doing things and then how it is done now with the machine intelligence system.
-It creates the age-old problem of being the 'jack of all trades, yet master of none.'
-The article cites this as 'methodological overload.'
+It creates the age-old problem of being the ‘jack of all trades, yet master of none.’
+The article cites this as ‘methodological overload.’

 We need to question why we are learning the old methods.
 After all, you don’t learn to drive a car by first learning to drive a horse and buggy.
 It may add to the overall experience.
 But, it certainly is not a necessity.